 Consider a young juniper bonsai tree.
 Our goal is to create lateral branching on the tree.

 To understand what lateral branching is, try this: hold out your hand, palm down, and spread your fingers apart.
 Now imagine your hand is a branch.
 You’ll notice that none of your fingers are pointing straight up or straight down.
 All of the branches are growing laterally.

 Why is this important?
 Because lateral branching allows light to penetrate the tree and reach all of the foliage.
 We don’t want foliage die-back due to lack of sunlight.

 Start at the base of the trunk and follow it up to the first branch.
 This is a primary branch.

 Off of the primary branch, you’ll find many secondary branches.
 These may be young shoots, or they may be lignified (hardened) secondary branches.
 This is where we’ll begin our pruning.

 If we’re going to create lateral branches, we probably don’t need secondary branches that emerge from the bottom of the primary branch and grow straight down.
 Those can be removed.

 Additionally, if there are many branches which grow straight up from the primary branch, most of those can be removed as well.

 Once this branch is thinned out, continue your way up the tree, repeating the process on each primary branch.

 Maintaining your juniper bonsai is a fun way to get to know your bonsai and understand how it grows.
 By removing foliage to open your tree up to the sun and air, you’ll be helping to keep it healthy.
-But remember, there is a right and wrong way to cut juniper foliage.
+But remember, there is a right and wrong way to cut when pruning juniper bonsai.
 Be sure to leave plenty of bright green growing tips so that your tree remains strong and beautiful, and never hedge prune it.